よる is a grammatically versatile verb that means “according to” or “due to/by”. It was introduced very briefly here when we met だそうだ。

 Suffer stress as a result of several weeks of late nights at work.

-And used with the te form it is usually translated as “depending on”.
-Note that I’m giving these translations because they are more natural in English, but “according to” would logically fit into all of these sentences.
+When used with the te-form, it is usually translated as “depending on”.
+Note that I’m giving these translations because they are more natural in English, but the core logic of “according to” still fits perfectly into all of these sentences.

 季節によって気候が違う。